Excel 2002 and Excel 2003 enables selecting an exact data table on a Web site, and importing and refreshing only the needed data.

-1. Open Excel 2000, and from the Data menu, select Get External Data, and then New Web Query.
+1. Open Excel 2002 or Excel 2003, and from the Data menu, select Import External Data, and then New Web Query.

-2. In the Enter the address box, paste the full address of the Web site.
+2. In the Address box of the New Web Query dialog box, type or paste the address of the Internet site.
 For example, open the site www.bloomberg.com, which includes a table of various currency exchange rates.
-The address of the page containing the table of currency exchange rates is http://www.bloomberg.com/
+The address of the page containing the table of currency exchange rates is http://www.bloomberg.com/markets/index.html.

-5. In the Returning External Data to Microsoft Excel dialog box, click OK.
+7. In the Import Data dialog box, click OK to import.